Special Educational Needs Policy

 The School aims to promote a caring and happy community in which all pupils can thrive and feel valued.
 We strive to make their learning a pleasurable and rewarding experience which is personalised with opportunities for all pupils to develop as high a standard of achievement as individually possible.

 This SEN Policy underpins all other school policies.

 - To discuss with parents the needs of their child, and seek to obtain their trust, support and help in the education of their child.

-- To promote parent partnerships by enabling parents to share their child’s learning journey at Winchelsea, for example by helping with Individual Education Plan (IEP) targets or accessing support from the school’s Pastoral Care Worker.
+- To promote parent partnerships by enabling parents to share their child’s learning journey at Winchelsea, for example by helping with pupil targets or accessing support from the school’s Pupil Participation Team.

 - To identify effectively in consultation with other agencies that have a legitimate interest in the child’s welfare, the needs of each pupil and endeavour to ensure that the school provides appropriate provision to meet those needs.

 - To develop curriculum planning, in a variety of time scales, so that an effective and appropriate curriculum may be delivered to meet individual learning needs.

 - To provide access to a broad, balanced and relevant curriculum to include the Early Years Foundation Stage (EYFS) Curriculum, the National Curriculum and the Literacy and Numeracy Frameworks.
 In addition, pupils aged 14 – 18 have opportunities for Work Related Learning and Business Enterprise.

 - To provide a range of external accreditation opportunities to support individual learning pathways.

 - To provide statutory provision for Independent Advice and Guidance for pupils’ future options.

 - To further develop personalised learning throughout the school and to develop individual programmes of study which reflect the complexities and variety of individual need.